BlueMountainsAnalytics/bma_ont_biosec_2022/docs/CONDA_3.md

     # conda environments:
     #
-    base                  *  /home/john/miniconda3
+    base                  *  /home/course_user/miniconda3
-    ont_test              *  /home/john/miniconda3/ont_test
+    ont_test              *  /home/course_user/miniconda3/ont_test

-There it is, in */home/john/miniconda3/ont_test*.
+There it is, in */home/course_user/miniconda3/ont_test*.
 However, on your AWS instance you will see several other environments in addition to the one you just created, but ignore these for the moment.

 To remove the environment, all one would have to do is to remove the directory using **rm -r**

-    john> rm -r /home/john/miniconda3/ont_test
+    course_user> rm -r /home/course_user/miniconda3/ont_test

 If we now list the existing conda environments the only one left would be Conda's base environment

-    john> conda env list
+    course_user> conda env list

     # conda environments:
     #
-    base                  *  /home/john/miniconda3
+    base                  *  /home/course_user/miniconda3

 <div style="background-color:#fcfce5;border-radius:5px;border-style:solid;border-color:gray;padding:5px">